 July 28th is National Hepatitis Day, and it’s a day everyone should note.
-Even in our modern age with several treatments and a “cure” on the market, Hepatitis isn’t just a big problem, it’s a growing one!
+Even in our modern age, with several treatments and a “cure” on the market, Hepatitis isn’t just a big problem; it’s a growing one!

 Then, there’s a fight to get treated.
 Hepatitis C is a “silent” disease.
-It’s why most people don’t know they need to seek treatment right away, and why many patients and doctors are OK with waiting—possibly decades—for treatment!
+It’s why most people don’t know they need to seek treatment immediately and why many patients and doctors are OK with waiting—possibly decades—for treatment!
 But there’s a slow progression of liver damage that occurs over those decades, as well as other side effects.

 New research shows that getting rid of the Hepatitis C virus immediately improves side effects like hypertension by freeing up the portal vein.
 It’s a checkmark in the column of reasons to get Hep C treated since (according to the study) many patients will be able to discontinue medications that treat the side effects of Hep C once the virus is cleared, saving money and getting rid of another layer of harsh side-effects from the medicines.